osrf/subt/submitted_models/cerberus_anymal_c_sensor_config_1/specifications.md

   z: 0.0"
 ```

+The forward direction for ANYmal is in negative x-direction due to positioning of the mounted sensors.
+That means one has to command negative x-velocity to move the robot in forward direction.

 Note that the vehicle moves with a constant forward and angular velocity.
 This is a design choice and cannot be changed.
 Therefore the input twist is used only to determine in which direction the vehicle should move.
 See [Control](#markdown-header-control) for more information.

 ## Usage Rights